Falling is something that we’re all pretty adept at.

 How do you Get Over the Fear of Falling?

-You can’t learn new tricks and pull-off amazing rides without hitting the deck every now and then.
+You can’t learn new skateboarding tricks and pull-off amazing rides without hitting the deck every now and then.

-The great thing about skateboarding is that most boarders start when they are very young, at which point they don’t have far to fall, and they also have the feeling of invulnerability that comes with being young.
+The great thing about skateboarding is that most skaters start when they are very young, at which point they don’t have far to fall, and they also have the feeling of invulnerability that comes with being young.